 - Business Plan development

 - Prototype development/testing

 - Short-term support for consultants/first technical or business hire

 - Business development/partnering activities

-Gap funds are available exclusively for CMU related start-up companies.
-For additional information and guidelines on the Gap Fund Program, please contact us.
+Gap Funds are available exclusively for CMU related start-up companies.
+For additional information and guidelines on the Gap Fund Program, contact Reed McManigle,

 Our model also extends to the entrepreneurial community outside Carnegie Mellon.
 By facilitating connections between seasoned entrepreneurs and technologists, we add the right level of management expertise and industry understanding to compliment an emerging start-up.
 Our approach is open and collaborative and our experience and processes help to build valuable connections between the entrepreneurial community and faculty researchers.
 We are always looking to connect well qualified entrepreneurs with our start-ups.
 Get involved and keep in touch with CTTEC.